jmontleon/pixelbook-fedora/README.md

 ```

 ## Touchscreen
-- Install the dependencies: `sudo dnf -y install xinput pixebolbook-scripts` if you haven't already
+- Install the dependencies: `sudo dnf -y install pixebolbook-scripts` if you haven't already
 - Add yourself to the input group if you haven't already: `sudo usermod -aG input $USER`
 - Configure `/usr/bin/pixelbook-touchscreen-click` to run automatically at login
 - Reboot and you should be able to click, double click, and right click (two finger tap) using the touchscreen.